cyberafa/holiverbrass/README.md

-A freelancer project made by me, featuring:
+A freelancer project made by me using React, featuring:

 - A responsive carousel.
 - Clean and safe structure.